trendyminds/pura/README.md

 # Pura
-Pura is an opinionated, but lightweight project starter kit.
-Powered by ES2015, Node.js, Webpack and more!
+Pura is an opinionated project starter kit powered by ES2015, React, Node.js, Webpack and more!

 ## Requirements
 - Node 8.10.0 (use [nvm](https://github.com/creationix/nvm) to manage your Node versions!)